 The park was formerly known as Greater St. Lucia Wetland Park.
 It was renamed into iSimangaliso Wetland Park effective from 1 November 2007.
 The word 'isimangaliso' is Zulu for 'a marvel'.

-This road ends at a wooded area, where two species of monkey play around.
-The Vervet Monkeys occupied their usual spot at the parking area, looking for any left-over food from human beings visiting the beach here.
+This road ends at a wooded area, where two species of monkeys play around.
+The Vervet Monkeys occupied their usual spot at the parking area, looking for any leftover food from human beings visiting the beach there.
 More special are the Samango Monkeys, who kept their distance.
 They’re a subspecies of the Blue (or Sykes') Monkey.

-On the way back I stopped at the Catalina Bay lookout, probably the best viewpoint of this side of the park.
+On the way back I stopped at the Catalina Bay lookout, probably the best view of this side of the park.
 It overlooks Lake St. Lucia.

 Later that day at 4 pm I took part in the most touristy thing you can do here: a Hippo & Croc Boat Tour.
-I was already sceptical beforehand, but it’s the only way to see some of the park from the water.
+I was already skeptical beforehand, but it’s the only way to see some of the park from the water.
 The boat travels the estuarine system into Lake St. Lucia.
 There are many operators offering this tour, and they all visit the same spots at the same time (so you have to wait your turn at each stop).
-Imagination and variation is not a strong point of the South African travel industry in general – they cater to the mainstream, to the first time visitor to Africa.
-The boat slowly navigated the estuary, hitting the favourite spots of the hippo’s.
+Imagination and variation are not strong points of the South African travel industry in general – they cater to the mainstream, to the first-time visitor to Africa.
+The boat slowly navigated the estuary, hitting the favourite spots of the hippos.
 Sightings of these are abundant, and as always they are fun to watch.
 We didn’t see anything else of interest, besides two almost hidden crocodiles and a fish eagle.